-John Barclay: Scotland captain agrees to join Edinburgh from Scarlets
+John Barclay: Scotland captain's move to Edinburgh from Scarlets confirmed

 - From the section Scottish Rugby

-Scotland captain John Barclay has agreed to join Edinburgh from Scarlets from next season.
+Scotland captain John Barclay will join Edinburgh from next season, the Scottish club have confirmed.

-The back-row, 31, has been with the Welsh region since leaving Glasgow Warriors in 2013, and captained them to the Pro12 title last year.
+The Scarlets back-row, 31, has been with the Welsh region since leaving Glasgow Warriors in 2013, and captained them to the Pro12 title last year.

-Capped 64 times by Scotland, Barclay will bring a wealth of experience to a side that has placed no higher than eighth in the last six league seasons.
+Capped 64 times by Scotland, Barclay will bring a wealth of experience to a side that has placed no higher than eighth in the past six league seasons.

 |John Barclay factfile